Post Office Recurring Deposit Scheme

 - The rebate is too available if the customer deposits at least 6 advance instalments.

-- A single account can be changed into a joint account and vice versa.
+- Changing of a single account into a joint account and vice versa.

 - After completing majority, the minor has to apply for the change of the account on his name.

-- After a year of account opening, you can make a withdrawal up to 50 per cent of the balance amount available in your account is allowed.
+- After a year of account opening, you can make a withdrawal up to 50 per cent of the balance amount available in their account is allowed.

 - If the account has been opened up to half a month of the calendar, then his following instalments can be made up to the half of the next month (i.e. 15th) and if the account is opened in the second half of the month, his following last date to pay the instalments would be the last working day of the month.